google/intermock/README.md

 ```

 ## CLI
-Intermock exposes a CLI, which is the recommended way to use the tool.
+Intermock exposes a CLI, **which is the recommended way to use the tool**.
 The following subsections show an example file, command, and output to demonstrate using the CLI.

 ### Example file
 ```typescript